SolderingArmor/eversa/README.md

 TODO

-One of the main features is `EverSa.getContract(...)` function.
+One of the main features is `eversa.getContract(...)` function.
 It dynamically builds python Object class with all contract functions from ABI.

 `eversa` comes with pre-built Multisig contracts that are always ready for use.
 After `init` you can use the following Multisig wallets without any hassle or preparation:

 ```
-esa    = EverSa()
+esa    = eversa()
 signer = generateRandomSigner()
 setc  = esa.GetContract("SetcodeMultisig",   signer=signer, initialPubkey=signer.keys.public)
 safe  = esa.GetContract("SafeMultisig",      signer=signer, initialPubkey=signer.keys.public)